igraph/python-igraph/doc/source/generation.rst

 Graph generation
 ================

 The first step of most |igraph| applications is to generate a graph.
 This section will explain a number of ways to do that.
-Read the `API documentation`_ for details on each function and class.
+Read the :doc:`api/index` for details on each function and class.

 The :class:`Graph` class is the main object used to generate graphs::